cannonlang/Governance/Core/Meetings.md

 * The Project Manager or a designated substitute for all other papers (IE. papers which were originated in the Core Working Group)
 * All papers which seak to ammend the governance of the Cannon Language shall be deemed to have originated in the Core Working Group, for the purposes of determining the Responsible Working Group Chair.

-A *simple majority* is required to approve changes to the language or library
+A *simple majority* is required to approve changes to the language or library, or a report published by a Working Group.

-A *two-thirds majority* is required to approve changes to the governance of the language or library.
+A *two-thirds majority* is required to approve changes to the governance of the language or library, but no amendment to Governance shall compel the Core Working Group to Action, compel an individual member of the Core Working Group to approve or reject any action, or decline admittance of any Working Group Chair to a meeting of the Core Working Group.

-A *two-thirds majority* is required to establish a new working group.

 ## Additional Meetings